 My goal is to help design the best design agency in the world.
-I'm the Experience Design Director at Foolproof, and responsible for the quality of ideas and insight we generate for our clients.
+I'm the Creative Director at Foolproof, and responsible for the quality of ideas and insight we generate for our clients.
 It's been my pleasure to find, build and motivate a team of talented designers, developers and research consultants over the last four years.

 I established design as a core discipline at Foolproof, having been design director of Flow Interactive.
 I was at the frontline of integrating Flow and Foolproof, and directed the rebranding of Foolproof and introduced new working practices, team structure and working environment.
 I also sit on Foolproof's Leadership team, and help steer the direction of our practice, delivering new ways to improve the design advice we provide.
 I also have an active role in directing programmes of work.